Hashir-Akbar/Learn-JavaScript/README.md

 # JavaScript Books 📚

 **JavaScript Books** is an open-source project that picks out some of the top JavaScript books for developers.
 Every book in this collection has been selected based on its quality, effectiveness, and ability to enhance knowledge in JavaScript programming.
-You may improve your JavaScript development skills by using the helpful resources provided, regardless of your level of experience.

 ## Book Categories

 Books are listed from beginner-friendly to advanced topics, covering everything from JavaScript basics to complex frameworks and design patterns.

----
+### Mission

+This project was created with the goal of providing a central resource for JavaScript learners and professionals alike.
+By gathering high-quality literature, we hope to simplify the journey of learning JavaScript and make it accessible to a broader audience.

 ### Contributing

 Feel free to suggest new books or resources by opening a pull request.
 We aim to make this collection as comprehensive and helpful as possible for JavaScript enthusiasts of all levels.

+---

 ### Getting Started 🚀